isabella232/aspnet-webhooks-rest-sample/README.md

 1. Make sure that the ngrok console is still running, then press F5 to build and run the solution in debug mode.
     > **Note:** If you get errors while installing packages, make sure the local path where you placed the solution is not too long/deep.
 Moving the solution closer to the root drive resolves this issue.
     >
     > If you update any dependencies for this sample, **do not update** `System.IdentityModel.Tokens.Jwt` to v5, which is designed for use with .NET Core.
+Also do not update any of the `Microsoft.Owin` libraries to v4.

 ### Use the app